Donkey Kong Bananza: Technology

-After Odysseys release, a programmer began conducting experiments with voxel technology.
-It had been used to a limited degree in Odyssey to allow Mario to dig through cheese and plow snow.
-In one experiment, they added large hands to a Goomba so it could rip and throw terrain.
-Tanaka said the team found this "surprisingly satisfying" and interesting as a central gameplay element, and realized that Donkey Kong's physical strength was a good fit for the technology.
+After Odysseys release, a software engineer, Tatsuya Kurihara, began conducting experiments with voxel technology.
+It had been used to a limited degree in Odyssey to allow Mario to dig through cheese and plow snow, and Motokura thought it had the potential to be pushed further.
+In one experiment, Kurihara added large hands to a Goomba so it could rip and throw terrain.
+Tanaka said the team found this "surprisingly satisfying" and interesting as a central gameplay element, and Motokura suggested that Donkey Kong's physical strength was a good fit for the technology.
+He was inspired by the second level of Super Mario Bros.
+(1985), which allows the player to create paths by destroying blocks.

 Bananzas development began on the original Switch, but shifted to the Switch 2 around 2021.
 The limited memory of the original Switch struggled to handle the detailed environments, and Tanaka was unsure if it was possible to develop the game as envisioned.
 The Switch 2 allowed Bananza to run at a stable 60 frames per second, expand the environmental size and details, and incorporate concepts that had been discarded due to technical constraints.
 Takahashi said the team was also enticed by the Joy-Con 2's mouse controls.

 The entirety of Bananzas terrain is made from voxels, which Motokura said was its main difference from Odyssey.
+The average Bananza level contains over 347 million voxels.
 Takahashi described building levels from voxels as more convenient than polygonal modeling, as developers could quickly iterate by combining voxels and materials and testing in-game.
-EPD sought to ensure players would not notice the voxels.
+EPD sought to ensure players would not notice the voxels, finding it more fun if objects did not look destructible.
+They limited using polygons to ensure the frame rate remained smooth.
 Moving to the Switch 2 enabled the expansion of the level of environmental destruction; Watanabe said: "[the Switch 2] unlocked the game's full potential—no, it made the game possible."
 EPD developed a new virtual camera system so players would be able to see while digging underground.
 1-Up Studio and tri-Crescendo provided programming assistance.